100 sports records and the stories behind them

 1941: Joe DiMaggio’s 56-game hitting streak

 Joe DiMaggio’s box score for the New York Yankees’ game on May 15, 1941, was nothing special: 1-for-4, 1 RBI.
 But that lone hit was the beginning of one of baseball’s most revered records, a 56-game hitting streak that stands today.
-Pete Rose came the closest to DiMaggio’s record, recording a hit in 44 consecutive games in 1978.
+Pete Rose came the closest to DiMaggio’s record, recording at least one hit in 44 consecutive games in 1978.

 1944: Red Barrett’s 58-pitch complete game

-Today, baseball pitch counts heavily dictate a pitcher’s lifespan.
+Today, baseball pitch counts heavily dictate a pitcher’s career longevity.
 In 1944, relief pitchers were an anomaly, and starters tossed well over 100 pitches per outing.
-Charley “Red” Barrett only needed about half of that when he took the mound on Aug.
-10, as he threw a 58-pitch complete game, which remains the fewest amount of pitches ever needed for a complete game.
+Charley “Red” Barrett only needed about half that many pitches when he took the mound on Aug.
+10, as he threw a 58-pitch complete game, which remains the fewest number of pitches ever needed for a complete game.

 The Oklahoma Sooners were unbeatable on the gridiron for the better part of five seasons during the mid-1950s.
 Oklahoma, led by coach Bud Wilkinson, won 47 straight games.
-Notre Dame ended the streak in 1957, and Toledo’s 35 wins have come the closest since that reign of Sooner dominance.
+Notre Dame ended the streak in 1957.
+Toledo’s 35 wins in 1969-1971 have come the closest since that reign of Sooner dominance.

 You may also like: Major sports headlines from the year you were born